-The basic items that are needed to spend money for a vacation to WDW are transportation, theme park tickets, resort and food.
-Technically, you can get away with not having to go into the parks, but the point behind going to WDW is to check off the whole experience off of your bucket list.
-Additional shows would be nice, but not necessary in order to accomplish the ultimate task.
-It would be great to buy some souvenirs, but it’s not a “need”.
-That’s a “want”.
+The basic items that are needed to spend money for a vacation to WDW are transportation, theme park tickets, hotel and food.
+Technically, you can get away with not having to go into the parks, but the point behind going to WDW is to check the whole experience off of your bucket list.
+It would be great to buy some souvenirs, but it's not a need.
+That's a want.
 This is all about the basics for a Walt Disney World vacation.

 Ways to save money or plan your Walt Disney World vacation:

-- One of the most popular ways to pay for a WDW vacation is to simply book your stay, tickets and dining plan a year or more in advance (or when Disney releases the packages) and make monthly payments.
+- One of the most popular ways to pay for a WDW vacation is to simply book a package, which consists of your stay and tickets, a year in advance or as soon as Disney releases the packages and make monthly payments.
+Adding the dining plan to the package is optional.
 As of right now, the required down payment is $200.
 Then, break down how much is left to pay and make monthly payments.
-Just remember that the trip needs to be paid for, in its entirety, 30 days in advance of your checkin date.
+Just remember that the trip needs to be paid for, in its entirety, 30 days in advance of your check-in date.
 Remember that the flight/transportation costs will be sometime in between then, as well.
 By the time you go on your trip, the entire trip is paid for (if you bought the dining plan) except for souvenirs and a few meals the dining plan does not cover.
 Disney can book your flights for you, as well, if that's something you wish to do.

 - If you don't want option B, use a credit card that accrues mileage for an airline.
-Try applying for a new card so you get the bonus of “new card sign-up bonus” points.
+Try applying for a new card so you get the bonus of a new card, sign-up bonus points.
 Depending on where you are flying from, you may have one or more free flights.

 Depending on where you are, you will need to take a plane, train or automobile.
 Sometimes, you can save so much more money by driving depending on how many people are in your group.
 Only you can help yourself save on transportation costs, because you will know what's best depending on where you live.
 Here's a few important thoughts that could help you decide: